ITMasters/serverless-todomvc-api/Tutorial.md

 You'll notice we're using [Arrow Functions](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions) to define our callback.
 Arrow functions are new in es6a and are effectively shorthand anonymous functions.
 They also don't bound `this` which can be very useful in object oriented projects.

 Our code checks if an error occurs and if it did, returns an error to the users.
 If not, we return the succesfully inserted item.
+We also need to set the `Access-Control-Allow-Origin` header to ensure CORS requests work properly.
+Setting `cors` to true in `serverless.yml` enables support on the API gateway side, but our actual functions still need to return the header.

 Your complete `create.js` file should now look like this:
 ```javascript